According to most Evangelicals, God is in the soul-saving business. He really, really, really wants to save sinners from their sins. 2 Peter 3:9 says:

 Evangelicals explain this verse this way:

-- God is longsuffering towards broken, sinful, vile sinners — that’s us, by the way.
+- God is longsuffering towards broken, vile sinners — that’s us, by the way.

 - God doesn’t want anyone to perish (die in their sins).

-- God desires everyone repent of their sins.
+- God desires everyone to repent of their sins.

 As I have shown, as soon as Evangelicals try to explain their peculiar interpretations of verses such as 2 Peter 3:9, all sorts of questions arise.
 You ought to hear Calvinists explain this verse; how God “desires” salvation for all men, but not really.
 It’s hard to say with a straight face that God really, really, really wants to save sinners while at the same time saying that God, before the world began, played a game of cosmic eenie-meenie-miney-mo, choosing to save some people (the elect, the chosen ones) and not others.
 Calvinists give all sorts of philosophical and theological reasons for God’s split personality, but in the end, it is clear: if you die and go to Hell, it is because God didn’t choose you.